Cassidy International Airport: Name

 Cassidy International Airport was originally named after a United States Army World War II pilot, Wilbur Layton Casady, whose plane crashed near the island on 23 March 1942.
 The name remained until sometime in the 1980s and was referenced in many books and a Sports Illustrated article on fishing in Kiribati.
 It is unclear when the spelling changed, but it now uses the spelling 'Cassidy' International Airport.

 Facilities

-A Fiji Airways Boeing 737 from Nadi en route Honolulu at Cassidy International Airport.
+A Fiji Airways Boeing 737 from Nadi en route to Honolulu at Cassidy International Airport.
 Cargo has been unloaded.

 The airport is at an elevation of 5 ft (1.5m) above mean sea level.
 It has one runway designated 08/26 with an asphalt surface measuring 2103 × 30 m.